Playwright, Composer, & Lyricist

 Sondheim’s first musical for Broadway, Saturday Night, written in 1954, remained unproduced until a successful Off Broadway premiere in 1997.
 He also wrote the scores for the Alain Resnais film Stavisky (1974) and Warren Beatty’s Reds (1981) as well as songs for Beatty’s Dick Tracy (1990), among other movies.

 Sondheim was born in 1930 in New York and is a graduate of Williams College.
 He studied musical composition with the composer Milton Babbitt.
 His works, even those that initially had brief Broadway runs, are in constant revival in New York, London, throughout America and around the world.
-His songs have been anthologized in hit Broadway and West End revues, including Side by Side by Sondheim and Putting It Together.
-Many of his musicals have been made into movies, including, most recently, the Tim Burton-directed adaptation of Sweeney Todd.
+His songs have been anthologized in Broadway and West End revues, including Side by Side by Sondheim and Putting It Together.
+Many of his musicals have been made into movies, most recently Sweeney Todd, directed by Tim Burton.

 Sondheim has been a major force in the Dramatists Guild and Young Playwrights.
 Inc., two organizations that champion writers in the theater.
-He has won every conceivable award: the Kennedy Center Honors, the Pulitzer Prize, two Grammys, an Oscar and eight Tonys, including a special award for Lifetime Achievement in the Theater in 2008.
+He has won the Kennedy Center Honors, the Pulitzer Prize, eight Grammys, an Academy Award and nine Tonys, including a special award in 2008 for Lifetime Achievement in the Theater.
 His screenplay for the movie mystery The Last of Sheila, co-written with Anthony Perkins, won the Edgar Award for Best Motion Picture Screenplay from the Mystery Writers of America in 1974.
 Sondheim was elected to the American Academy of Arts and Letters and was awarded the Gold Medal in Music, an honor given only every four years.
-In September 2008 Sony BMG Masterworks released the CD-set, Stephen Sondheim: The Story So Far – a four CD box set, this collection contains music from Sondheim’s Broadway shows, film scores, television specials, incidental music and previously unreleased recordings as well as photographs from his personal archives.
-A Broadway theater in New York City was renamed the Stephen Sondheim Theater in his honor.
-The first book of a two-volume edition of his complete lyrics with notes and commentary: Finishing the Hat: Collected Lyrics (1954-1981) Volume One was published in Fall 2010, the second volume Look, I Made a Hat: Volume Two was published in fall of 2011.
-He has been awarded The Kennedy Center Honors, the MacDowell Medal, the President’s Medal for the Arts and an Olivier Special Award from the Society of London Theatres, as well as the Prsemium Imperisle, often referred to as the “Nobel Prize of the Arts.”
+In 2010, the Broadway theater formerly known as Henry Miller's Theatre was renamed in his honor.
+His collected lyrics with attendant essays have been published in two volumes: Finishing the Hat (2010) and Look, I Made A Hat (2011).
+He has been awarded The Kennedy Center Honors, the MacDowell Medal, the President’s Medal for the Arts and an Olivier Special Award from the Society of London Theatres, as well as the Praemium Imperiale, often referred to as the “Nobel Prize of the Arts.”
 Stephen Sondheim is also the subject of a documentary titled Six By Sondheim produced by Frank Rich for HBO.

 Mr. Sondheim serves on the Board of the Dramatists Guild, the organization of American playwrights, composers and lyricists, of which he was President from 1973 to 1981.